-We need heating around 200 days of the year but during the warmer summer months a little cooling is needed to take the edge off those warm days.
-Cooling dwelling and office spaces using water based delivery systems have been used extensively around the world for decades, but now an addition to the technology is using floor, wall and ceiling surfaces with water pipes to radiantly cool.
-Interest in this approach is gaining popularity world wide as people discover the benefits.
+We need heating around 200 days of the year but during the warmer summer months, a little cooling is needed to take the edge off those warm days.
+Cooling dwellings and office spaces using water-based delivery systems have been used extensively around the world for decades, but now an addition to the technology is using floor, wall, and ceiling surfaces with water pipes to radiantly cool.
+Interest in this approach is gaining popularity worldwide as people discover the benefits.
 This form of cooling is new to the New Zealand market and you can learn more about the options available.

 A refrigerant chiller outdoor unit cools the water for the system.
 The water is pumped to fan coil radiators situated around the house or building.
 The fan coil radiators use a built-in electric fan to pass warmer room air over the water coil that has chilled water flowing through it.
 This cools the air and releases it into the room reducing the air temperature.

 A more traditional air conditioner has the same principle of transferring cool air to a room but instead of water in the pipes, the special refrigerant is used.

 The reason why water-based systems are gaining in popularity is that large volumes of refrigerant in standard air conditioning systems pose a risk to depleting the earth's ozone layer.
 Therefore water-based cooling systems are more sustainable and environmentally friendly.